SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

     git clone git@github.com:SalishSeaCast/SalishSeaCmd.git

-.. _InstallCommandProcessorPackages:
+.. _InstallCommandProcessorPackages_salish:

 Install the Command Processor Packages
 ======================================

-This section assumes that you have already installed and configured :command:`conda` in your ocean/waterhole working environment (:ref:`/media/doug/warehouse/MOAD/docs/conda_pkg_env_mgr.rst`).
+This section assumes that you have already installed and configured :command:`conda` in your ocean/waterhole working environment (:ref:`moaddocs:MOAD-CondaPkgAndEnvMgr`).

 Create a ``salishsea-cmd`` conda environment: